Skip to main content

 cargo-casper --version

 The default Casper client is on crates.io.
-This client can transmit your deploys to a Casper network.
+This client can transmit your transactions to a Casper network.

 cargo install casper-client